alexdlaird/amazon-orders/docs/troubleshooting.rst

 If you find that a useful field on an entity (for instance, an :class:`~amazonorders.entity.order.Order` or an :class:`~amazonorders.entity.item.Item`) is missing (or one that exists isn't being populated for you), consider contributing it!
-Fields are represented by a simple ``_parse()`` method on the entity.
-All you need to implement this method is to identify in the HTML page a CSS selector that would parse the data out of the page.
-Have a look at `how other fields are parsed on entities <https://github.com/alexdlaird/amazon-orders-python/blob/a4b404a6d9534b453826a68866e0333461c35d57/amazonorders/entity/item.py#L43>`_ for examples.
+Fields are populated by simple ``_parse()`` methods on the entity, and many fields are simple enough to be able to utilize :class:`~amazonorders.entity.parsable.Parsable`'s :func:`~amazonorders.entity.parsable.Parsable.basic_parse` function, which simply needs a CSS selector.

+If you can't fetch the field's value with just a CSS selector, implementing a new ``_parse()`` function on the entity will give you a lot more flexibility.

 Once you've implemented and tested the new field, `submit a PR <https://github.com/alexdlaird/amazon-orders-python/compare>`_!